joshfootman/task06-tutorial/tasks/task3.md

 - filter panel should include a button to reset filters
 - filter panel should have the option to filter by department
 - department filters should include the icon and name of department
+- filter state should be derived from the URL

 ## Widgets